OWASP/www-project-access-log-parser/README.md

   --multi-file-output   Specify whether each input file should have a separate output file.
 If not set, all input files will be processed together, and a single output file will be generated.
 Default is False.

   -c, --custom-filter   Specify the custom IDS rules file to use

+  -j, --json-logs       True or False value if log format is JSON --field-names=CUSTOMJSONFIELDNAMES
+                        JSON representation of field names mapping

 <br />
 <br />
 Example: